 The Munderloh Foundation

 Criteria: Applicants must be full-time students enrolled in the M.Div. or A.R. programs who also show financial need and demonstrate academic capability.
-Scholarship applications are available to interested students from the CTS Financial Aid Office by request after March 1 or at www.munderloh.org .
-The application form and all required documents are due to the CTS Financial Aid Office by July 1.
-New applicants must send all documents to the CTS Financial Aid Office, not the Munderloh Foundation.
+Scholarship applications are available to interested students from the CTSFW Financial Aid Office by request after March 1 or at www.munderloh.org .
+The application form and all required documents are due to the CTSFW Financial Aid Office by July 1.
+New applicants must send all documents to the CTSFW Financial Aid Office, not the Munderloh Foundation.
 Previous Munderloh recipients must send their renewal applications directly to the foundation through their assigned Munderloh trustee.
 Reapplications are due to the Munderloh trustee by July 1.

 Our Savior Lutheran Church (Granbury, TX) Seminary Scholarship

 The purpose of the Our Savior Lutheran Church Seminary Scholarship is to aid those who are preparing for service as pastors in the LCMS and is limited to full-time students entering the second or fourth years of the traditional Master of Divinity four-year program.
 Students from any LCMS District may apply.
 The deadline for receipt of the application is May 31 of each year.
 Scholarship funds will be awarded each July and administered through the seminary.
-The application form and all required documents are to be returned to the CTS Financial Aid Office by the May 31 deadline.
+The application form and all required documents are to be returned to the CTSFW Financial Aid Office by the May 31 deadline.
 Click here for the scholarship application form.

 Ella B. Pelz Pastoral Endowment Fund

-Applicants must be at least in their second year of studies at CTS in the M.Div. or A.R. programs and also demonstrate a strict, active commitment to traditional confessional Lutheran doctrine, as drawn from the Holy Bible by the Lutheran Confessions as contained in the Book of Concord and the historic Lutheran liturgy.
+Applicants must be at least in their second year of studies at CTSFW in the M.Div. or A.R. programs and also demonstrate a strict, active commitment to traditional confessional Lutheran doctrine, as drawn from the Holy Bible by the Lutheran Confessions as contained in the Book of Concord and the historic Lutheran liturgy.
 Financial need and cumulative GPA will also be taken into consideration.